typedefSY/typedefSY/README.md

 **A Student.**

-Recently graduated from **University of New South Wales** with a UG degree in Computer Science. 🎉
+Recently graduated from **University of New South Wales** 🇦🇺 with a UG degree in Computer Science. 🎉

-Now a PG student at **University College London**. 🎓
+Now a PG student at **University College London** 🇬🇧, major in Robotics & AI. 🎓

 <hr>